cgm-arama/phase-3-sinatra-react-project/README.md

 ## Learning Goals

-- Build a web basic API with Sinatra and Active Record to support a React frontend
+- Build a web basic API with Sinatra and Active Record to support a React6 frontend

 ## Introduction